It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 Tips From A Trainer!

 Kettlebell swings are an excellent compound exercise that work the whole body.
-Superset this movement with an overhead press for more intensity.
+Superset this movement with kettlebell thrusters for more intensity and glute power.

 Tips From A Trainer!